ComposableFi/composable/docs/docs/products/pablo/launch-pools.md

 ## How fees work on Pablo

-### Overview
+### Transaction Fees
 Transaction fees are paid by any user posting transactions on-chain.
 All Fees are calculated based on the “weight” of a transaction representing the computational load and storage cost.
+The asset used for fees can be changed via BYOG (Bring Your Own Gas) to a configured fee asset of the user's choice.

-### Buy, Sell & Swap Fees
+### Swap Fees
 Transactions through Pablo native liquidity pools for asset swaps and buy/sell orders incur fees at 0.3% of the total amount traded and are paid by the trader in the input asset.
-The asset used for fees can be changed via BYOG (Bring Your Own Gas) to a configured fee asset of the user's choice.